 – Children from diverse contexts-Children With Special Needs (CWSN), Inclusive Education

-– Individual and Group learning: Issues and concerns with respect to organizing learning in class room like Study habits, Self learning and Learning to learn skills
+– Individual and Group learning: Issues and concerns with respect to organizing learning in the classroom like Study habits, Self-learning and Learning to learn skills

 – Paradigms of organizing Learning-Teacher centric, Subject centric and Learner centric